lucashbatista/bikeshare/bikeshare_chicago.md

 Guiding questions

 - What is the problem you are trying to solve?
+Trying to convert casual users that use the rideshare in Chicago to member users where that could be a win win situation.
 - How can your insights drive business decisions?
+It will tell us the users that spending more money that they would be paying for being a member.

 Key tasks

 - Identify the business task
-- Consider key stakeholders
+- Consider key stakeholders - Sales, CFO, and Marketing team.

 Deliverable

 - A clear statement of the business task

-Prepare
+Prepare [write how the data was prepared]

-Process
+Process [the process to get to where the analysis could be done.]

-Analyze
+Analyze [when the numbers and results are clear; graphs can be created to show findings.]

 Share